-Foresee a barcode-filled future for your organization?
-When you need labels quickly, in unpredictable quantities, it is often better to consider investing in a printing and scanning system designed to fit your needs.
-Beside labels and perhaps a printing ribbon, you will need are three basic components: a label printer, label printing software and a barcode scanner.
+Foresee a barcode label need for your organization?
+When you need labels quickly, in unpredictable quantities, it is often better to consider investing in a printing and scanning system that fits your needs.
+Other than labels and perhaps a printing ribbon, you will need three basic components: a label printer, BarTender label printing software and a barcode scanner.
 If you own a label printer, label printing can be easy and quick.
-If you don’t have a printer yet, click to learn more about choosing the right barcode label printers.
+If you don’t have a printer yet, click to learn more about choosing the right barcode label printer.

 Printing with BarTender® Software

-Let’s face it – you are a beginner and you need something simple to install and use.
-Look no further – EIM is an authorized reseller of BarTender® from Seagull Scientific, Inc®, our EXCLUSIVE label design and printing software!
-We use BarTender® in our own facility and know it inside and out.
-What makes us different from other software resellers is that we are here to provide technical support, no matter when you buy it and at no extra cost!
-We won’t pass you on to the developers because we REALLY know how it ticks!
+Are you a beginner and need something simple to install and use?
+Look no further – EIM is an authorized reseller of BarTender® from Seagull Scientific, Inc®, THE label design and printing software!
+We use it in our own facility and know it inside and out.
+What makes us different from other software resellers is that we are here to provide technical support, at no extra cost!

-BarTender® is a premier Windows® program and the world’s leading design-and-print software for labels, barcodes, ID cards and RFID tags.
-Serving as either a stand-alone system or integrated with an extensive list of data import software, BarTender® makes powerful tools easy to use.
+BarTender is the world’s leading design-and-print Windows® software for labels, barcodes, ID cards and RFID tags.
+Serving as either a stand-alone system or integrated with an extensive list of data import software, BarTender makes powerful tools easy to use.
 Features such as drag-and-drop barcoding, serialized numbering, standard compliance checks, and advanced drawing functions give you the capability needed for your unique labeling.
 But don’t take our word for it, check out our BarTender® informational page, Seagull’s own product brochure and download a demo.
 Four standard editions are available to choose from based on your printer and integration needs, but dozens more exist beyond the popular renditions we show on our website.
 Don’t hesitate to speak to The Label Experts today to ensure you find the right version for you.

 Scanning the Barcode Environment